jeffreysorgen/golf-club-sensors/activity.md

 - modify for facts re: `while (!Serial);`
 - apply UUIDs in the code
+- include Hello World sketch in this documentation (move it to under robo)
 - add photo of battery/old phone arrangement

 [*[ Overview ]*](README.md/#golf-swing-sensors)